Solving Hidden Monotone Variational Inequalities with Surrogate Losses: Convergence analysis under -descent on surrogate losses

 In practice, minimizing $\Tilde{\ell}_t$ exactly is impractical if $n$ is very large due to the sum of squares $\|g(\theta)-g(\theta_t)\|^2$ in \eqref{eq:surr-stoch}.
-Therefore we assume it can be minimized efficiently on expectation with an $\alpha$-expected descent condition (Definition \ref{eq:exp-bias}).
+Therefore we assume it can be minimized on expectation with the following assumption.